Lights go out on Erdogan rival who refused to pay soaring power bills | Headlines

 Lights go out on Erdogan rival who refused to pay soaring power bills

-The leader of Turkey's main opposition party said on Thursday that power had been cut at his home, after he refused to pay his bills for two months in protest at steep hikes in subsidised energy prices.
+The leader of Turkey's main opposition party said on Thursday that he will sit in the dark for a week after power had been cut at his home as he refused to pay his bills in protest of steep hikes in subsidised energy prices.
+A currency crisis late last year sent inflation soaring and prompted the government to raise prices of everything from gas and electricity to road tolls, alcohol, bus fares and petrol in January.

 - Country: